franklinv/AngularApp/README.md

 2. Open index.html in a browser.

-3. app.js file contains the controller and the directive.
+3. app.js file contains the code for the controller and the directive.

 4. abc.html and sample.html files are the template html files opened using the directive.